HabanaAI/Model-References/PyTorch/generative_models/stable-diffusion/README.md

 Training on stable-diffusion is performed using laion2B-en dataset: https://huggingface.co/datasets/laion/laion2B-en

-However, to reach the first checkpoint, laion-high-resolution dataset (https://huggingface.co/datasets/laion/laion-high-resolution) for training must be included.

 1. To download Laion-2B-en dataset, run the following.
 The below method downloads the dataset locally when not using S3 bucket.
 ```bash
 pip install img2dataset